 Depending on whether you are going to have it in a pot or in the garden, you will need one or another type of soil:

 - Flower pot: You can use universal growing medium for plants mixed with 30% perlite or washed river sand.

-- the garden: It is not demanding, but if you have a poor and / or compact soil, I advise you to dig a hole large enough to fit a block (of those that are hollow), insert it and fill it with the substrate mentioned above.
+- Garden: It is not demanding, but if you have a poor and / or compact soil, I advise you to dig a hole large enough to fit a block (of those that are hollow), insert it and fill it with the substrate mentioned above.

 Throughout the growing and flowering season, that is, from early spring to late fall, it is highly recommended to fertilize it with liquid fertilizers for flower plants that are already sold ready to apply, or with guano (liquid).
 Regardless of which one you choose, you must follow the instructions specified on the product packaging.

 To have more specimens, the seeds can be sown at the end of winter or in spring. following this step by step: